mirajavora/blog.mirajavora.com/source/_posts/2015-03-10-logging-custom-metrics-with-statsd.markdown

 ---
 layout: post
-title: "Logging metrics with StatsD on JVM"
+title: "Logging application metrics with StatsD"
 date: 2015-03-10 19:12:30 +0000
 comments: true
-image: /images/posts/logstash/logstash.png
+image: /images/posts/statsd/metrics.png
-summary: ""
+summary: "If you don't track it, you can't measure it.
+Realtime service and business metrics should be part of any production application.
+Knowing how is the app performing is as important as measuring whether the product impact of your changes."
-categories: [StatsD, metrics, graphite, Logstash, Elasticsearch, Log4j]
+categories: [statsd, metrics, graphite, etsy]
 ---

 Application monitoring and service metrics